Dr Lesley Wiseman-Orr

 In more recent years she contributed to developing the UGEAN-designed MSc Assessment in Education.
 As part of that programme Lesley led the development of the course 'Theoretical Underpinning and Practical Issues in Tests and Examinations', and also contributed to the development of two others: 'Principles and Theories of Assessment for Social Justice' and 'Assessment for Improvement, Accountability and Social Justice'.

-In addition, Lesley contributes to the delivery of other University of Glasgow undergraduate and post-graduate courses in the College of Social Sciences, including 'Educational Enquiry' and 'Introduction to Educational and Social Research', and the online Masters courses 'Curriculum, Assessment and Pedagogy: Understanding Learners' and Curriculum, Assessment and Pedagogy: International Perspectives'.
+In addition, Lesley has contributed to the delivery of other University of Glasgow undergraduate and post-graduate courses in the College of Social Sciences, including 'Educational Enquiry' and 'Introduction to Educational and Social Research', and the online Masters courses 'Curriculum, Assessment and Pedagogy: Understanding Learners' and Curriculum, Assessment and Pedagogy: International Perspectives'.

 She is a guest lecturer on the University's Animal Welfare Assessment course in the College of Medical Veterinary and Life Sciences, and she developed and delivers face-to-face and online 'Learning Outcomes and Assessment' workshops for college staff as an associate of the Scottish Credit and Qualifications Framework Partnership.